 Around twelve million Americans suffer from sleep apnea—a common condition characterized by periodic, temporary interruptions of the breath while sleeping.
 The length of these interruptions varies from case to case, and can range from a few seconds to a minute or longer.
 If you or a loved one snores loudly, frequently wakes up breathless, or feels constantly fatigued even after eight hours of rest, sleep apnea may be the cause.
-In fact, many of our cosmetic dentist’s patients who have received successful treatment for sleep apnea were unaware they were being impacted by the condition.
-Dr. Santone can help evaluate your symptoms, work with your medical doctor and a medical sleep specialist, who will design a custom treatment plan if her screening discovers sleep apnea is negatively affecting your quality of life.
+In fact, many of the patients who have been successfully treated by our cosmetic dentist for sleep apnea were unaware they were being impacted by the condition.
+Dr. Santone can help evaluate your symptoms and work with your medical doctor as well as a medical sleep specialist who will design a custom treatment plan if her screening discovers sleep apnea is negatively affecting your quality of life.

-There is no one set pattern of symptoms for sleep apnea patients.
-As a result, if you or a loved one suffers from any combination of the following symptoms, Dr. Santone recommends a thorough evaluation by an experienced professional.
-The symptoms of this common condition may include:
+There is no singular pattern of symptoms for sleep apnea patients.
+As a result, if you or a loved one suffers from any combination of the following, Dr. Santone recommends a thorough evaluation by an experienced professional.
+Signs of this common condition may include:

 - Trouble falling asleep or remaining asleep

 - Loud snoring